-Located in the higher parts of Bolivia, with the Peruvian border making up its western boundary, the Ulla-Ulla Biosphere Reserve contains a combination of ecological formations including high plateau, tundra, high cordillera, mountains, lakes, river headwaters and a permanent snow zone.
+Located in the higher elevations of Bolivia, the Ulla-Ulla Biosphere Reserve protects part of the Central Andean wet puna ecoregion.
+It contains a combination of ecological formations, including the high plateau, tundra, high cordillera, mountains, lakes, river headwaters and a permanent snow zone.

 Ulla-Ulla Biosphere Reserve

 The Apolobamba Cordillera stands out as the chief mountain range along with the Cololo massif.
-Formations of the Yungas type, with its typical plant associations, are formed east of the cordillera.
+Formations of Yungas, with their typical plant associations, are formed east of the Cordillera.

-On the high plateau and the tundra, the fauna is characterized by camelids such us vicuna (Vicuña vicugna) and the Alpaca (Lama pacos), with population estimated at 2,556 and 80,000 respectively (1984).
+On the high plateau and the tundra, the fauna is characterized by camelids such us vicuna (Vicuña vicugna) and the Alpaca (Lama pacos), with populations estimated at 2,556 and 80,000 respectively (1984).

 The human population is estimated to be some 15,000 people (1998), including people of Aymara origin.
-No agricultural activity is possible in any part of the area due to the persistent frosts and low temperatures.
-Consequently, the sole activity is the raising of alpacas, and to a lesser degree, llamas (Lama glama).
+However, due to persistent frosts and low temperatures, no agricultural activity is possible in any part of the area.
+Consequently, the sole activity is raising alpacas and, to a lesser degree, llamas (Lama glama).

-The main goal of the Ulla-Ulla Biosphere Reserve is to protect natural, cultural, historical and anthropologic values by a sustainable management of natural resources with local participation and scientific support.
+The main goal of the Ulla-Ulla Biosphere Reserve is to protect natural, cultural, historical and anthropologic values through sustainable management of natural resources with local participation and scientific support.